-Chicken Marsala is a classic Italian dish that combines earthy mushrooms and razor-thin chicken scallopine bathed in a thick, sweet Marsala wine sauce and topped with fresh parsley.
-It’s easy to make and always a hit!
+Chicken Marsala is a classic Italian-American dish that combines thinly sliced chicken scallopine with earthy mushrooms in a thick Marsala wine sauce and finished with fresh parsley and crispy prosciutto.

 Each number corresponds to the numbered written steps below.